yz14689/DSNP_Capstone/README.md

 ## Process:
   Step 0: Import Datasets

-  Step 1: Detect Humans
+      Including dog classes data, human data, images Also split data into training/validation/testing, Step 1: Detect Human
+      Use OpenCV's implementation of Haar feature-based cascade classifiers Create Face Detector function
   Step 2: Detect Dogs
+      Use use a pre-trained ResNet-50 model
+      Pre-process data and make prediction with the model Create Dog Detector function
   Step 3: Create a CNN to Classify Dog Breeds (from Scratch)
+      Pre-process data
+      Build the model architecture with mix of layerse Compile and train the built model
+      Load model with best valiation loss
+      Test model by the accuracy
   Step 4: Use a CNN to Classify Dog Breeds (using Transfer Learning)
+      (shown as example using VGG-19 model)
   Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)
+       Use InceptionV3 model
   Step 6: Write my own Algorithm

-  Step 7: Test my own Algorithm
+       Use the predefined face detector function and dog detector function Step 7: Test my own Algorithm
+       Test the algorithm wiht various images, including samples selected from internet

-## Analysis
+## Analysis:
    Through the process of building the algorithm and CNN achitechture, multiple structures were tested and different approaches were applied to achieve better performance of the model.
 A data pre-processing was also implemented.

   Alternative approach than building own algorithm, we can utilize some pre-trained model such as ResNet-50, VGG-19, InceptionV3, etc. These models present significant enhancement in accuracy.

    We use transfer learning to create CNN model leveraging the above pre-trained model bottlenect features as input, and then build own algorithm to finalize CNN model for our purpose.
+The final output detected the image with 100% accuracy.

-## Conclusion
+## Conclusion:
    The final built CNN model (based on the pre-trained InceptionV3 model) in this project correctly detected the object shown on the given image, dog or human or neither.
 And, it successfully classified the dog breed if it was a dog.
 It approves that CNN model works very well on image identification.

    However, compared to the final model, the one I built on my own as the first architechture did not work well given the accuracy rate was only 5%.
 There are a big room to improve my model.

 ## Next step:
    There are a few ways to improved the model performance, including but not limited to the following.
 During my process to build the CNN achitechture, I already applied some of these approach such as increasing number of epochs which approved the improvements.